The Ladder of Kotor Hike: A Guide to the Old Montenegrin Road (2026)

 Mountain cafe (Cheese Shop) terrace overlooking the Bay of Kotor

-From the cafe, a trail breaks off to the right, taking you to the abandoned Church of Saint Juraj (which has some nice and vibrant frescoes) and further to Kotor Fortress, which may or may not be accessible via a hidden wall passage.
+From the cafe, a trail breaks off to the right, taking you to the abandoned Church of Saint Juraj (which has some nice and vibrant frescoes) and further toward the ancient parameters flanking the Kotor Fortress.

 The Praćište Ridge sits at about 600 meters above sea level.
 The views are breathtaking from here and well worth the effort – even if you choose not to push for the summit.
 If your primary goal is photography and vistas, the visual reward remains largely the same throughout the final third of the trail.